NucleusPowered/Nucleus/Contributing.md

     * Do not deprecate content unless you have a replacement, or if the provided feature is removed.
     * When deprecating, provide the month and year when it was deprecated.
-    * Anything deprecated is kept for one major version.

 ## Code Conventions
 * Use Optionals instead of returning null in the API.